 - LING301 Dissertation (final year)

-- LING306 Corpus-based English Language Studies (final year)
+- LING326 Corpus-based Methods in English Language Studies (final year)

 - CHIN300 Chinese Language 4 (15 credits)